 How to take quality photographs of your painting using a mobile phone

 We can’t carry our collection with us.
 But we can share the photographs of the artworks on different social networking apps like Instagram and Facebook.
-You can easily share your new artwork with friends and family if you have great photographs of it.
+If you take amazing pictures of your new artwork, you may quickly show it to your friends and family.

 Taking your painting off the easel away from standard household lamps and placing it in natural daylight will make the biggest difference to almost every aspect of the photography process but primarily color accuracy.